 The Centre of New Zealand Walk, Nelson

 Judging by the name, the Centre of New Zealand Walk, on the outskirts of Nelson, must be an iconic place.
 You’re probably imagining being in the exact centre of the country, or, if you have a more colourful imagination, that you’d head underground (like in Journey to the Centre of the Earth) and see all sorts of magical creatures and psychedelic scenery.
 It’s neither of those things.
-The Centre of New Zealand Walk got its name from surveying work done in the 1870s and definitely isn’t the centre of New Zealand in any way.
+The Centre of New Zealand Walk got its name from surveying work done in the 1870s and apparently isn’t the centre of New Zealand at all.
 Still though, it’s a nice walk, which is why I’m dedicating a post to it.

 The Centre of New Zealand Walk